brianglass/anastasis/files/26_september.md

 <span style="color:red">Same Tone.
 By Andrew of Pyros.</span>

 The plant of purity, the myrrh of sweet fragrance has dawned for us again at this present Feast.
-Cry out to him, ‘You leant on the Master’s breast<a href="#_ftn14" id="_ftnref14"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[14]</span></a> and rained down the word on the world, Apostle John, who guarded the Virgin as the apple of your eye.
+Cry out to him, ‘You leant on the Master’s breast<a href="#_ftn14" id="_ftnref14">[14]</a> and rained down the word on the world, Apostle John, who guarded the Virgin as the apple of your eye.
 Ask of Christ for us his great mercy’.

 <span style="color:red">Same Tone.</span>

-Disciple of the Saviour, Virgin and Theologian, to you, as virgin, Christ our God, hanging on the Cross, entrusted the Virgin and Mother of God, and you guarded her as the apple of your eye.<a href="#_ftn15" id="_ftnref15"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[15]</span></a> Therefore intercede that our souls may be saved.
+Disciple of the Saviour, Virgin and Theologian, to you, as virgin, Christ our God, hanging on the Cross, entrusted the Virgin and Mother of God, and you guarded her as the apple of your eye.<a href="#_ftn15" id="_ftnref15">[15]</a> Therefore intercede that our souls may be saved.

 <span style="color:red">Same Tone.</span>

-As eye-witness of ineffable mysteries you cried out and loudly proclaimed that the eternal Word was in the beginning with God and that he was God,<a href="#_ftn16" id="_ftnref16"><span class="MsoFootnoteReference" style="mso-special-character: footnote">[16]</span></a> O Apostle John, bosom and true friend of Christ, sweetness of the Trinity, unshakeable buttress of Ephesus and Patmos and our help.
+As eye-witness of ineffable mysteries you cried out and loudly proclaimed that the eternal Word was in the beginning with God and that he was God,<a href="#_ftn16" id="_ftnref16">[16]</a> O Apostle John, bosom and true friend of Christ, sweetness of the Trinity, unshakeable buttress of Ephesus and Patmos and our help.
 Intercede, all-blessed Theologian, that<span style="mso-spacerun: yes">  </span>the people that ever faithfully celebrates your memory may be delivered from impious foes, both physical and spiritual.

 <span style="color:red">Tone 2.
 By Theophanes.</span>